 Great for kids and adults alike, the International Spy Museum offers a fascinating peek into the world of espionage.
 Exhibits explore the history of the trade, as well as how it’s employed by contemporary governments.
 The museum’s phenomenal collection of spy artifacts is the largest in the world.

 Upon arrival, you will be given an undercover mission, complete with a new identity and an RFID-enabled badge to use throughout the museum.
-Explore exhibits that showcase famous spies like Mata Hari and Sir Francis Washington, all while playing along with your undercover assignment.
-(Admission is $22.95 for adults and $14.95 for children; 700 L’Enfant Plaza SW, Washington, DC)
+Explore exhibits that showcase famous spies like Mata Hari and Sir Francis Washington, all while playing along with your undercover assignment; 700 L’Enfant Plaza SW, Washington, DC)

 This branch of the Smithsonian Institution, opened after many years of legislative efforts in 2016, showcases the tremendous richness and diversity of African-American culture, as well as the immense struggles the group has collectively faced.
 The building itself is symbolic, with exhibits on slavery that begin in the basement to illustrate the oppression of the African-American people.
 One of the most popular museums in Washington DC, it continues eight levels up to represent the resilience and incredible contributions of African-Americans.